 - P A Fahy - 2 wins and 1 place from 5 runners (+16.00)

-The leading trainer in the Pigsback Handicap Chase over the last 20 renewals is W P Mullins who has won the race 4 times.
+The leading trainer in the Frontline Security Handicap Chase over the last 20 renewals is W P Mullins who has won the race 4 times.
 Those 4 winners came from Irish Invader (2008), Twinlight (2013), Cadmium (2018) & Dinoblue (2023).
-Other trainers who have recorded multiple wins in the Pigsback Handicap Chase are A L T Moore (2 wins) & P A Fahy (2 wins).
-Two trainers have not had the best of times over the last 20 renewals in the Pigsback Handicap Chase, Paul Nolan has sent a total of 11 runners to the race without recording any wins whilst Noel Meade has sent out 11 without a winner.
+The only other trainer to have recorded multiple wins in the Frontline Security Handicap Chase is P A Fahy (2 wins).
+There is one trainer who has not had the best of times in the Frontline Security Handicap Chase, Paul Nolan has sent a total of 11 runners to the race without recording any wins.

 - Mark Walsh - 3 wins and 1 place from 9 rides (+11.75)

-The leading jockey in the Pigsback Handicap Chase over the last 20 renewals is Mark Walsh who has won the race 3 times.
+The leading jockey in the Frontline Security Handicap Chase over the last 20 renewals is Mark Walsh who has won the race 3 times.
 Those 3 winners came from Jacksonslady (2015), Dont Touch It (2017) & Dinoblue (2023).

 - 20 / 20 (68%) - Fewer than 5 placings (Hcps)